seanpue/cv/index.rst

 .. admonition:: The current PDF version of this C.V. is available at http://seanpue.com/cv.pdf

-   This C.V. was last updated on 25 January 2016.
+   This C.V. was last updated on 26 August 2016.